The Magus, QBL, Sphinx, Tarot Knights

 The riddle is the discovery of your “word”, your life philosophy that propels you into your life journey.
 For Oedipus in his encounter with the Sphinx this was the life purpose of a man meaning “know thyself”.

-Failure to solve the Sphinx’s riddle is to fail achieving the grade of Magus and therefore being condemned to the Abyss to be consumed by the beasts of the mundane.
+Failure to solve the Sphinx’s riddle is to fail to achieve the grade of Magus and therefore being condemned to the Abyss to be consumed by the beasts of the mundane.

 UA-18317300-3